 Check our imported food notices for updates on imported food requirements.

-We administer laws relating to importing food.
+We administer laws and regulations relating to importing food.

 The Imported Food Control Act 1992 provides for us to operate the Imported Food Inspection Scheme.

 Find out more about the legislation we administer.